|Protection Specialist / National UN Volunteer

 Description of Assignment approved by Ms. Gemma Marie Carnacete, UNV Programme Officer

 Closing date is 07 December 2012.
-Applications should be accompanied by duly updated P11 form and be sent for the e-mail address [email protected]
+Applications should be accompanied by cover letter and duly updated P11 form and be sent for the e-mail address [email protected]